 How Often Should You Tighten Trailer Wheel Bolts?

 A friend asked me this question, along with the companion of “How Tight?”
 The last thing we want is to lose a wheel — because it will not only delay our trip, but a wheel coming loose can do serious damage — to us, our stuff, or maybe even kill someone.
-That’s NOT what we want, so tighten the trailer wheel bolts!
+That is NOT what we want, so tighten the trailer wheel bolts!

 But, How tight?
 And, How often?